ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 - NFS uses many extra file control operations such as `lookup`, `getattr`, and `readdir`.
 These operations in addition to read/write operations can count as IOPS and vary by operation type and NFS version.
 - Technically, multiple volumes can be striped together to achieve higher IOPS and more throughput.
 However, VMware recommends a single virtual machine file system (VMFS) data store per volume to avoid performance degradation.
 - {{site.data.keyword.filestorage_short}} volumes are exposed to authorized devices, subnets, or IP addresses.
-- Snapshot and Replication services are natively available on Endurance {{site.data.keyword.filestorage_short}} volumes only.
-Performance {{site.data.keyword.filestorage_short}} doesn't have these capabilities.
-- To avoid storage disconnection during path failover {{site.data.keyword.IBM}} recommends installing VMWare tools, which set an appropriate timeout value.
-There’s no need to change the value, the default setting is sufficient to ensure that your VMWare host doesn't lose connectivity.
+- To avoid storage disconnection during path failover {{site.data.keyword.IBM}} recommends installing VMware tools, which set an appropriate timeout value.
+There’s no need to change the value, the default setting is sufficient to ensure that your VMware host doesn't lose connectivity.
 - Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.BluSoftlayer_full}} environment.
 However, {{site.data.keyword.IBM}} suggests that you use NFS v3.
 Because NFS v4.1 is a stateful protocol (not stateless like NFSv3), protocol issues can occur during network events.
 NFS v4.1 must quiesce all operations and then complete lock reclamation.
 While these operations are taking place, disruptions can occur.

 **NFS Protocol VMware feature support matrix**